-The conference theme for 2020, 5th Nordic Post Keynesian Conference is,
+The conference theme for 2021, 5th Nordic Post Keynesian Conference will remain,

 Economics at the edge II

 The new dates for the conference events will be:

 21st April 2021 – PhD Seminar

 22nd April 2021 – Main conference: Day 1